Eaalghamdi/Applied-Linguistics-Instruments/content/machine-learning/_index.md

 ---
 # Title, summary, and page position.
-title: 🤖 Machine Learning
+title: Applied-Linguistics-Instruments
-linktitle: 🤖 Machine Learning
+linktitle: A repo for tools, scales, and instruments
-summary: Learn how to use Wowchemy's docs layout for publishing online courses, software documentation, and tutorials.
+summary: A comprehnesive site for tools, scales, and instruments used in applied linsgusitic research.
 weight: 1
 # icon: book
 # icon_pack: fas

 # Page metadata.
-date: '2018-09-09T00:00:00Z'
+date: "2022-07-09T00:00:00Z"
 type: book # Do not modify.
 toc: false
 ---